silaarts/My-own-website/content/portfolio/_index.md

 Bachelor and Master Neuropsychology at Maastricht University & half year internship at the Memory Clinic of the Maastricht Academic Hospital.

 ## Research projects
-'Text-mining in healthcare', Maastrichrt University, AWO-ZL, 2020-224.
+'Text-mining in healthcare', Maastricht University, AWO-ZL, 2020-224.

 'Monitor Personeelssamenstelling', Trimbos Utrecht & AWO-ZL, 2018-2019.